Guides

 3. Add Links to Chosen Wikipedia Pages

-We finally get to the juicy part: building Wikipedia backlinks!
+We finally get to the juicy part: building Wikipedia backlinks.

+To do so, you’ll need to edit your chosen Wikipedia pages.
 All you have to do is open the page you want to edit and click the Edit button at the top:

 A Wikipedia article with the Edit button highlighted